-The name roti tends to cover all unleavened breads, including chapati and paratha.
-It is used commonly in north, central and east India, where the term “chapati” is used more in west and south India.
-In northern Indian restaurants, asking for a roti may get you a chapati made from a different flour, which may be griddle cooked, fried, baked (uncommon, but not unusual), or even cooked in the tandoor.
-You might even get a paratha.
+The word roti tends to cover all unleavened breads, including chapati and paratha.
+It is used commonly in north, central, and east India, whilst the term chapati is used more in west and south India.
+In northern Indian restaurants, asking for a roti may get you a something like a paratha.
+It might be griddle cooked, fried, baked (uncommon, but not unusual), or even cooked in the tandoor.

-Tear off a piece of your chapati and use it to scoop up a piece of meat or vegetable – from your own plate, not a communal dish – and pop it into your mouth.
+A chapati straight off the griddle is a joy.
+Tear off a piece and use it to scoop up a morsel of meat or vegetable – from your own plate, not a communal dish – and pop it into your mouth.
 It is also acceptable to mop up the sauces from your plate at the end of the meal with a piece of chapati.

-Paratha is a layered chapati that is lightly fried in ghee, or oil.
-They should be flaky, and as you tear them, the layers should readily separate.
+A paratha is a layered chapati that is lightly fried in ghee or oil.
+They should be flaky and as you tear them, the layers should readily separate.
 The layers can be stuffed with vegetables such as potato or cauliflower, or paneer.

 Parathas are more time-consuming to prepare than chapatis.
-Starting with the same basic dough, you roll them out, brush them with ghee or oil, make them back into balls, and repeat the process.
-You repeat the process at least two or three times, like puff pastry, because you want that flaky layered.
+Starting with the same basic dough, you roll them out, brush them with ghee or oil, make them back into balls, then repeat the process.
+You repeat this process at least two or three times, like puff pastry, because you want that flaky layering.
 There are a couple of techniques for making the layers and are discussed in the paratha recipe in this book.

 Parathas are a good accompaniment to soupy dishes like sambar.

-The Tamil migrants who settled in Malaysia, and other south-east Asian countries have turned parathas into an absolute delight.
+The Tamil migrants who settled in Malaysia and other south-east Asian countries have turned parathas into an absolute delight.
 But, just to be confusing, they call them roti.
-Choosing a roti in a Tamil restaurant is a good idea, believe me.
+Choosing a roti in a Tamil restaurant is a very good idea, believe me.

-Puri (also known as poori) are very similar to chapati, with the main difference being that puri is deep fried.
+Puri (also known as poori) are like chapatis, with the main difference being that puri is deep fried.

-We don’t eat them at home a lot, because the health-conscious members of my family object to deep-fried bread, and probably rightly so.
-But, a puri, served with dal, is one of life’s great pleasures.
+We don’t eat them at home a lot, because the health-conscious members of my family object to deep-fried bread and rightly so.
+But a puri, served with dal, is one of life’s great pleasures.

-A puri is made by using the same dough as a chapati, but instead of rolling it out thinly, you make a smaller diameter, but much thicker portion.
+A puri is made by using the same dough as a chapati, but instead of rolling it out thinly, you make a smaller diameter, but a much thicker portion.
 This is then deep-fried, where it will expand dramatically into a ball, roughly the size of a mango.
 Remove from the oil, drain, and serve quickly before it deflates.
-Despite the description of “deep fried bread”, it is actually lighter than you think.
+Despite the description of “deep-fried bread”, it is much lighter than you think.

-Search as I might, I found no reference at all to yeast or baking powder in my Grandmothers notes.
+I found few references to yeast or baking powder in my grandmother’s notes.
 Yet, there were several references to leavened bread.
 She, or her cooks, to be precise, apparently used mineral or fruit salts to leaven the bread.
-This time, her assiduous note taking led me astray.
+This time, her assiduous notetaking led me astray.
 Searching for these salts turned up any number of unusual items – a footbath, an emetic, and a laxative.
 I couldn’t see myself cooking with any of these.

 It was a chance remark by my father that led me to the solution.
-We were in a supermarket, and he happened to mention that his mother always had a lot “of that”, pointing to the shelves.
-I looked, and responded “well, with six children, she had to keep you regular.”
+We were in a supermarket, and he happened to mention that his mother always had “a lot of that”, pointing to the shelves.
+I looked and responded, “well, with six children, she had to keep you regular.”
 He replied, “No, she cooked with it.”
 The item he was pointing at was “Eno”.
-Some research, and I discovered just how prevalent this preparation was throughout India.
+Some research and I discovered just how prevalent this substance was throughout India.
 It is used instead of baking powder.

 It also made me understand the difference between naan and kulcha.

 Whilst naan uses yeast as a leavening agent, kulcha makes use of baking powder or mineral salts for its preparation.
 Naans are usually oblong in shape while kulchas are round – although it is more look and feel and not a rule.
-Naan are predominantly made in the tandoor, but kulchas are made mostly on stove top or the oven.
+Naan are predominantly made in an oven but kulchas are made mostly on stovetop or the oven.